 Login

-FoHM's Grant Scehme has been set up to assist musicians, students and groups in the study, performance and promotion of Scottish Traditional Music, Song and Dance.
-Any member of FoHM resident in the Highland or Western Isles local government areas may apply.
+FoHM's Grant Scheme has been set up to assist musicians, students and groups in the study, performance and promotion of Scottish Traditional Music, Song and Dance.
+Any resident of the Highland or Western Isles local government areas may apply.

-Grants may be given towards meeting the cost of specific expenditure related to the advancement of the applicant's knowledge, experience or career prospects in the fields noted above.
-They may include fees for study courses, course materials and related travel and accommodation costs, purchase of study material and costs of producing recordings.
+Grants may be given towards meeting the cost of specific expenditure related to the advancement of the applicant's knowledge or experience in the fields noted above.
+Relevant expenditure may include fees for short study courses or workshops, some course materials and related travel and accommodation costs, purchase of study material and costs of producing recordings.
 This may also cover costs of mounting specific events, or for taking musicians on tour.
 Grants will not be awarded for the purchase of instruments or accessory equipment.
 Support will also not be given for expenditure already incurred prior to the Grant decision.

 Here are some recent Grant awards.
 Descriptions of projects are contained in the Grant Recipients page.